jainalphin/nanospeech/tutorial/README.md

 # Training a Text-to-Speech Model from Scratch

+[Nanospeech](https://github.com/lucasnewman/nanospeech) is a simple, hackable text-to-speech system in PyTorch and MLX.

-In this guide, we'll show how you can use the LibriTTS-R dataset and Nanospeech to train your own text-to-speech model from scratch.
+This guide will show you how to use Nanospeech and the LibriTTS-R dataset to train your own text-to-speech model from scratch.

 ## Requirements